History of the Society

 transcription and indexing work.
 The latter included the foundation of the

-and then to Montague Hall, Hounslow in 1984, where they have remained ever since.
+and then to Montague Hall, Hounslow in 1984, where they remained up to February 2018, after

 Through the 1980s the Society was busy with indexing work on the 1851 Census returns for the

-registration districts within our area, the results of which were published on a series of
+registration districts within our area, the results of which were published as a series of

-1851 Census microfiche.
-This project saw the first use of home computers for
+microfiche.
+This project saw the first use of home

 The wider use of home computers in the early 1990s led to the Society's decision to